 Fire TV Stick will install OTA (Over the air) updates on the device, and you are good to go with app access.

-7. Check Streaming Service Server
+12. Check the Streaming Service Server

 You can check on Downdetector and search for relevant streaming service.
 If other users are also reporting issues with the service, it’s a confirmed server-side issue.